nexpy/nxrefine/_sources/installation.rst.txt

 The server settings are used by the workflow server, which is described in a later section.

-* **type**
-  The server type can either be ``multicore`` or ``multinode``.
+:type: The server type can either be ``multicore`` or ``multinode``.
 The only difference is that multinode servers have a list of defined nodes, to which jobs may be submitted, so their names will also be stored in the settings file.
 If jobs are submitted to a job server, without needing to specify the node, or if all the jobs are performed on the local machine, then the server type should be ``multicore``.

-* **cores**
-  This sets the number of jobs that can be run simultaneously by the server.
+:cores: This sets the number of jobs that can be run simultaneously by the server.
 Once reaching the limit, new jobs will only start as old ones are finished.

 * **concurrent**
   This determines whether parallelized processes should be used in the